ozatici/orangebeltexam/README.md

 If a player makes a move in a spot without a bomb, the square will display the number of bombs surrounding the square.
 (UAT 3)

 MVP 3:
+A player can mark a spot as a bomb if they know there is a bomb there, and the game will continue.
+(UAT 4) If a player makes a move on a square without any neighboring bombs, the squares around it should be automatically opened, recursively.
+(UAT 6)
+A player should keep making moves that open squares OR mark them as bombs.
+If the whole board is opened, game over and won(UAT 5)